 Response Organisation is governed by its Memorandum and Articles of Association.
 The Board of Trustees is responsible for the overall governance of the charity.
 The Board meets ten times a year.
-The quorum of the Board is five Trustees and for any Committee is two; the minimum number of Trustees is ten (Two new board members; Hazel Nicholson and Tania Wilson were appointed on the 25th of July 2017).
+The quorum of the Board is five Trustees and for any Committee is two; the minimum number of Trustees is ten.

 The present membership of the Board of Trustees is set out on page 1.
 A regular skills audit is carried out to ensure that the Trustee body has the appropriate mix of skills and experience.
 New Trustees receive an induction pack containing detailed information about Response Organisation, its organisation and its work.
 Trustees are encouraged to undertake a skills audit and to attend training sessions in order to develop their knowledge and skills.
 The Trustees actively encourage the participation of users and carers in the working of the charity.
-A representative of the Response Organisation Carers' Forum is a Trustee and the Trustees continue to encourage user representation on the Board with a view towards appointing one or more residents as full Board members.
+A representative of the Response Organisation DSD Friends and Family Network is a Trustee and the Trustees continue to encourage user representation on the Board with a view towards appointing one or more residents as full Board members.
 The Board presents a summary of the year's activity to an Annual Public Meeting held each year for users, carers, staff, stakeholders and the wider community.